 These are 5 of the BIGGEST and most Outrageous myths about Public Adjusters that we’ve heard:

 1.)
-PUBLIC ADJUSTERS TAKE A HUGE PORTION OF YOUR INSURANCE AWARD AND DO NOTHING FOR YOU.
+PUBLIC ADJUSTERS TAKE A HUGE PORTION OF YOUR INSURANCE AWARD AND DO NOTHING FOR YOU

 2.)
-PUBLIC ADJUSTERS ARE CROOKS.
+PUBLIC ADJUSTERS ARE CROOKS

 FALSE: Public Adjusters MUST be fingerprinted and pass a background check to apply for a license.

 “Persons who have committed certain felonies are permanently barred from applying for licensure.
-Other felonies and certain misdemeanors require the applicant to wait for a disqualifying period to lapse prior to applying for licensure.
+Other felonies and certain misdemeanors require the applicant to wait for a disqualifying period to lapse before applying for licensure.
 The permanent bar and the disqualifying periods apply regardless of whether adjudication was withheld or an applicant’s civil rights have been restored.

 An applicant who has committed a felony of the first degree, a capital felony, a felony involving money laundering, fraud, or embezzlement, or a felony directly related to the financial services business is permanently barred from applying for a license.
 This bar applies to convictions, guilty pleas, or nolo contendere pleas, regardless of adjudication, by any applicant, officer, director, majority owner, partner, manager, or other person who manages or controls any applicant.”
-For more: Link here.

 3.)
-USING A PUBLIC ADJUSTER WILL CAUSE YOUR PREMIUMS TO GO UP.
+USING A PUBLIC ADJUSTER WILL CAUSE YOUR PREMIUMS TO GO UP

 FALSE: Insurance companies are regulated by the state code of ethics which does not allow gauging.